doeygirl93/res_hardware_week_1/Journal.md

 ## 5. Problems Encountered
 1. Ok so the problem that i once again encounters was that my circut after being switched off would still keep on going.
 And turns out this is kinda the point😭🙏🏾 I'm crine why did it took me this long to figure out.
 I did some calculations and i though it was only going to take like 1 second but i took like a good 20 with the falst lab probably because of he werid time.
 Now my simulation speed is on max so it truely takes about a second!!!
 2. OK after the second iteration im a litte bit sad bc the 2nd LED isn't as bright so it doens't look as cool so ima try and fix ts.
 Ok so the thing is i though lowering resitance and increasing the capicitor's would do it but i actually just made it hard to tunr off so an equlibaruim would probably be best.
-I guess the next bext thing to do would be to do transitors
+I guess the next bext thing to do would be to do transitors.
+Ok so i tried out the transitors and those are WAY to confusing and i kinda just rembered that i don't think we are allowed to use them.
+3. Getting it all faster.
+I think the simulation is just slow so i kinda just made every number smaller in porpotion
 ## 6. Iterations/Improvements
 ####First version with just one LED (FIRST WORKING CIRCUT):
 <img src="./Failed final circit gif.gif)" alt="Working circut with just 1 LED" width="50%"/>